 Don’t risk your race day this year by trying a gel, drink, bar or other food for the first time.
 Experiment in training, especially on long runs or rides.
 Don’t forget to work out the best race day breakfast and when to eat it.
 Everyone is an individual; what works brilliantly for your friend isn’t necessarily going to work for you, and it’s best to find that out as early as possible.

 Good luck in all your races this year!

 Jo Scott-Dalgleish BSc (Hons) is a BANT Registered Nutritionist, writing and giving talks about nutrition for endurance sport.
-Based in London, she also works as a Registered Nutritional Therapist, conducting one–to–one consultations with triathletes, distance runners and cyclists to help them eat well, be healthy and perform better through the creation of an individual nutritional plan.
+Based in London, she also works as a Registered Nutritional Therapist, conducting consultations with triathletes, distance runners and cyclists to help them eat well, be healthy and perform better through the creation of an individual nutritional plan.
 To learn more about these consultations, please visit www.nutritionforendurancesports.co.uk